-Step-by-Step Guide: How to Create a Bitcoin Blockchain Address
+How to Create a Bitcoin Blockchain Address: A Step-by-Step Guide

 Salomon Kisters

-You can create a Bitcoin blockchain address by depositing the funds into a digital wallet that will store your cryptographic information and generate a special alphanumeric key each time before making a transaction.
+You can create a Bitcoin blockchain address by depositing funds into a digital wallet that stores your cryptographic information and generates a special alphanumeric key each time before making a transaction.

 What is a Crypto Wallet?